-The middle school Science Technology Lab provides students with an introduction to community-based education and career exploration.
-In this course, students explore a variety of New Mexico ecosystems and learn about sustainability by addressing environmental issues in their communities.
-The class incorporates problem-based learning, utilizing science, technology, engineering, art, and math (STEAM) principles.
-Students also explore a variety of careers through hands-on modules in the areas of science, business, IT, family and consumer sciences, and preengineering.
+The middle school provides students with an introduction to computer literacy, community-based education, and career exploration.
+The approach incorporates problem-based learning, utilizing science, technology, engineering, art, and math (STEAM) principles.
+Students also explore a variety of careers in the middle school program.